 Stage 2.
 Semantics and Structure

-Goal: build the store framework around real buyer demand.
+Goal: Build the store framework around real buyer demand.

-- defining priority pages that should rank
+- identifying priority pages that should rank

 Stage 3.
-Technical Shopify Optimization
+Shopify Technical Optimization

-Goal: control indexation and eliminate duplication.
+Goal: Control indexation and eliminate duplication.

 Typical tasks:

-- removing duplicates and unnecessary indexed pages
+- removing duplicate and unnecessary pages from search results

 - working with pagination and filters